thomaseger/textmining/README.md

 Playing around with textmining.

-The models can be downloaded from here: http://opennlp.sourceforge.net/models-1.5/
+To execute the tests there must be a folder called "models" in the eclipse project root containing the binary models.
+These models can be downloaded from here: http://opennlp.sourceforge.net/models-1.5/